Ulnar nerve release

 What is an ulnar nerve release?

 If your symptoms are mild and happen mostly at night, a splint to hold your elbow straight while you are in bed often helps.
-In many cases though, it is best to have an operation to release the nerve to prevent permanent nerve damage.
+In many cases, it is best to have an operation to release the nerve to prevent permanent nerve damage.

 What does this involve?

-Ulnar Nerve release takes 30-45 minutes to complete and can be done under local anaesthetic as a day case patient.
-Your surgeon will make a cut at the back of you elbow to cut any tight tissue or remove any bone that is compressing the nerve.
+Ulnar nerve release takes 30-45 minutes to complete and can be done under local anaesthetic as a day-case patient.
+Your surgeon will make a cut at the back of your elbow to cut any tight tissue or remove any bone that is compressing the nerve.

 The incision will be closed with stitches and dressed after the operation.